Subscribe to the Self Care Forum e-newsletter for updates, resources, ideas and news about the latest self care activities.

-At the Department of Health on Tuesday, 10 May 2011, Paul Burstow, minister of state for care services met with 17 members of the Self Care Campaign.
-The occasion marked the inaugural meeting of the Self Care Forum, whose purpose is to further the reach of self-care and embed it into everyday life.
-Its first task is to raise awareness of this year’s Self Care Week 2011, which will take place 14 – 20 November.
-The Self Care Forum also agreed nine aims within its terms of reference to help this process as well as a time frame of 4-5 years to develop, disseminate and promote the outputs of each aim.
+At the Department of Health on Tuesday, 10 May 2011, Paul Burstow, Minister of State for Care Services at the time, met with 17 members of the Self Care Campaign.
+The occasion marked the inaugural meeting of the Self Care Forum, whose purpose is to further the reach of self care and embed it into everyday life.
+The Minister invited the Self Care Forum to take over National Self Care Week, a yearly campaign that was started by the Department of Health in 2009.
+At the inaugural meeting, the Self Care Forum also agreed nine aims within its terms of reference.

 Are you a Champion for Self Care?
 Do you want to join the Self Care Movement?
 Email email@example.com